thefrontiergroup/standards/css.md

 SASS file names should end in `.css.sass` to follow the Sprockets naming convention that defines what preprocessors to use in reverse order.

 ### Modules (`modules`)
 Modules are “business logic elements”, like *Posts* or *Users* and usually relate to a Rails Model and not a specific view or page of the application.

-We would ideally like to avoid view-specific styles, instead keeping them as generic as possible should the element or Module be moved to more than one view.
+> Ideally we avoid view-specific styles, instead keeping them as generic as possible should the element or Module be moved to more than one view.
+View specific styles go against the cascading, reusable nature of CSS.
+In past projects, view specific styles have made adding new features difficult and caused a lot of duplicated code.

 ### Libraries (`lib`)
 The Libraries directory is for non-output code like mixins, variables and functions.
 The Rails `lib/assets/stylesheets` directory should continue to be used for truly shared libraries and the `vendor/assets/stylesheets` folder for vendor assets.